spendierk/UND-TKET-Workshop-2023/README.md

 You can sign up for IBM's free access to their superconducting devices to run a quantum circuit on a real quantum computer.
 To do this, you will need to set up a free IBM Q account: https://quantum-computing.ibm.com/composer/docs/iqx/manage/account/

-### 2) Python Installation on your computer
+### 2) Installation

+In this worshop we will use Jupyter notebooks.
+To run the Jupyter notebooks, refer to the following: https://jupyter.org/.
+In case you don't have access to Python or a Jupyter Notebook yet, I suggest you install Anaconda: https://www.anaconda.com/products/distribution

-First, make sure that a recent version of Python is installed on your machine.
-You can check this in a terminal:
+In case you have Python already installed on your machine, you should check your curent Python version in a terminal by typing

 `python --version`

 I would recommend using either Python 3.10 or Python 3.11.

-To run the Jupyter notebooks, refer to the following: https://jupyter.org/.
-In case you don't have access to Python or a Jupyter Notebook yet, I suggest you install Anaconda: https://www.anaconda.com/products/distribution

 There is currently an implementation of TKET available in the form of the `pytket` python package that is installed by running